Does this test have other names?

 Why do I need this test?

-Your healthcare provider might order this test if you have vaginal bleeding or cramping.
+You may need this test if you have vaginal bleeding or cramping.
+This might indicate

-This might indicate that you could have an ectopic pregnancy or could lose your unborn
+that you could have an ectopic pregnancy or could lose your unborn baby.
+Your healthcare

 What other tests might I have along with this test?